sree7k7/automated-CICD-with-argoCD-in-K8S-uisng-GitHub-actions/README.md

 1. In GitHub, Select your username in the top-right corner and from the drop-down menu select **Settings**.

 2. On left pane → click: Developer setting → personal access tokens → Fine-grained tokens → Generate new token → give details: token name, expire, select repo, generate token.
-Copy token (used in step 3).
+Copy token (use in step 3).

 3. In GitHub, Goto → select: repo → setting → click: Secrets and variables → click: New repository secret (Name: *GIT_PASS* and Secret: <copy token from step 3>).